G Magazine

 we don’t go voluntarily.
 Maurene was offended in the same way that Jason

-said.
+was, though she’s Christian with offspring.
 Dori ended our segment with an aside, “I wish someone had extincted

 me an hour ago.”